yusifsalam/ot-harjoitustyo/documentation/user_manual.md

 # User manual
-Download the release jar file and run it with `java -jar release_name.jar`
+Download the release jar file and run it with `java -jar release_name.jar`.
+CLI is displayed, type 1 and press enter (this will open the GUI version of the game).

 !NB this manual is inteded for the GUI version of the game.